dasilvacontin/pottersmash/README.md

 ## Scripts

-`npm run test` will check your JavaScript for issues.
+`npm test` will check your JavaScript for issues.

 `npm run build` will generate builds for the different apps.